-4.2 Project implementation
+5.2 Project Implementation

-The Bank will manage the environmental and social risks of the Facility at the project-level on an ongoing basis as required by the Bank policy and procedure on Investment Project Financing, and will consolidate the results at the level of the Facility, for reporting purposes (i.e., Annual Performance Reports to the GCF).
-For each project, the Bank will monitor the environmental and social performance in accordance with the requirements of the legal agreement, including the ESCP, and assist the Borrower in identifying appropriate risk management methods and tools.
-It will also review any revision of the ESCP including changes resulting from changes in the design of a project or project circumstances.
+The Bank will monitor the environmental and social performance of the project in accordance with the requirements of the legal agreement, including the ESCP, and will review any revision of the ESCP including changes resulting from changes in the design of a project or project circumstances.
 The extent and mode of Bank monitoring with respect to environmental and social performance will be proportionate to the potential environmental and social risks and impacts of the project.
+The Bank will monitor projects on an ongoing basis as required by the Bank policy and procedure on Investment Project Financing.
+The Bank will provide implementation support regarding the environmental and social performance of the project, which will include reviewing the Borrower's monitoring reports on compliance of the project with the requirements of the legal agreement, including the ESCP.